-- 1. Analyze the statutes, regulations, and administrative policies that present barriers to blending and braiding funding for early childhood education, home visiting, mental health consultation and other programs and services to inform specific strategies for making combining funding to strengthen and expand programs and services easier. - 2.
-Design and implement training and technical assistance to early childhood programs to blend and braid funding and utilize other funding strategies. - 3.
-Explore partnerships to create simple, clear, and financially feasible pathways for informal caregivers to get licensed if they are interested.
+- 1. Convene a cross-agency team to design and conduct a fiscal analysis of the programs and processes for blending and braiding existing sources of early care and education funding such as Home Visiting, Early Childhood Mental Health Consultation, Center based child care, Head Start, and recommendations for training and technical assistance early care and education programs to successfully manage the resources. - 2.
+Analyze current governance, laws, funding, regulations, and policies that present barriers to blending and braiding funding, to inform specific improvements or replication of successful strategies. - 3.
+Design and implement training and technical assistance to early childhood programs to blend and braid funding and utilize other funding strategies. - 4.
+Explore partnerships to create simple, clear, and financially feasible pathways for informal caregivers to get licensed if they are interested. - 5.
+Explore Tax Credits for employers.